Starmer pledges arts access plan but plays down prospect of immediate funding

 “That will make a material difference,” Sir Keir, who was a Guildhall scholar in his youth, told the audience.

-Creatives backing the plan include artist Damien Hirst, novelist and historian Kate Mosse, singer Beverley Knight and actor and Happy Valley star James Norton.
+Creatives backing the plan include artist Damien Hirst, novelist and historian Kate Mosse, singer Beverley Knight and Happy Valley star James Norton.

 In an attack on the Conservatives’ record in government, Sir Keir said: “Look how the Tory Culture Secretary in 2014 – if you can cast your mind back a dozen culture secretaries or so – said that only the ‘chattering middle classes and champagne socialists’ care about ticket prices.